Student Ministries Director

 Are you married?
 How many children (and grandchildren) do you have?

 Yes, I am married.
-Leslie and I have been married for over five years.
-We’ve been blessed with two lovely children, Ruth Lynn (Ruthie) and Tobias James (Toby).
+Leslie and I have been married since 2010.
+We’ve been blessed with three lovely children.

 What do you enjoy doing in your free time?